alienspaceman/Rossmann-Store-Sales/README.md

 * Encoder-Decoder RNN model
 * Multivariate 120 length input sequence, 47 length 1-D output sequence

-To make a solution, you can run either Local_version.ipynb or FullPipelineColab.ipynb with an additional requirements installation.
+To make a solution, you can run either Local_version.ipynb (with explanations) or FullPipelineColab.ipynb with an additional requirements installation.

 To run a local solution:
 python 3.7.8 for pickle files